deeppavlov/chatsky/docs/source/user_guides/llm_integration.rst

 These functions should be classes inheriting from ``BaseHistoryFilter``, having a ``__call__`` function with the following signature:
 ``def __call__(self, ctx: Context, request: Message, response: Message, model_name: str) -> bool``

+For more detailed examples of using filtering please refer to `Filtering History tutorial <../tutorials/tutorials.llm.3_filtering_history.py>`__